spryker-shop/b2b-demo-marketplace/MP-6391-integration-problems.md

 Verification: wrong table name, should be `spy_oms_product_offer_reservation`

+Creating a product with both offer and packaging unit may require a guide because it is a non-trivial task.

 ##Other

 `Marketplace Product + Inventory Management` guide may be unnecessary here, because it was already mentioned in